Teaching organisation3 hours per week for 12 weeks or equivalent

 Submission Type: Individual

-Case Study: This is an applied assessment task, which consists of a case study, asking students to critically analyse the particular business situation of a real company and solve strategic-management- and business related problems, by utilising information and communication and other relevant technologies effectively when applying the concepts, principles and theories studies in this unit.
+Case Study: This is an applied assessment task, which consists of a case study, asking students to critically analyse the particular business situation of a real company and solve strategic-management and business related problems, as well as to reflect on the possible strategic options for the company.

 Submission type: Individual